 According to a White House communication of November 27, 2023: “Robust supply chains are fundamental to a strong economy.
 When Supply Chains work well, prices fall for goods, food, and equipment, putting more money in the pockets of American families, workers, farmers, and entrepreneurs.
 That’s why President Biden has made supply chain resilience a priority from day one of his administration.”

-The supply chain is a crucial element in the business world.
+The Supply Chain is a crucial element in the business world.
 It represents all the steps required to create a product, from sourcing raw materials to final delivery to consumers.

 The importance of the Supply Chain is magnified in the age of globalization, where companies operate on a worldwide scale, often relying on complex networks of suppliers, manufacturers, distributors, and logistics providers.